mateus-n00b/SIRC/README.md

 ## BUGs:

-  * To exit you'll need to kill the Threads and I don't know how to it :cry:.
+  * To exit you'll need to kill the Threads (By now, I'm using $ killall python ) :cry:.

 **This project is still under development, therefore, there are a lot of work to be done.**  :tired_face: